pcabala/pcabala.github.io/index.md

 # Strange Attractors

-This site collects images, animations, parameters, and integration methods for well-known chaotic systems.
+Under Construction !!!
+This site will collects images, animations, parameters, and integration methods for well-known chaotic systems.

 > Tip: use the **Systems** section for equations + parameters, **Gallery** for visuals, **Integration** for numerics, and **Add-on** for the Blender tool.